Shooter-06/eCommerce-Team-Project/README.md

  -As a seller, you can modify and delete products for sale, check the inventory(track your production), check the least bought items, higly bought items (5 features).
  - As a seller, I have an option of either modifying or deleting my store profile(2 features).
  - As a seller, I can or will get notified for the items bought and i can track their shippmemts(2 features).
+ - As a seller, I can perfom the CRUD on the reviews and comments on my products(4 features).
  - As a seller, I can view client service requests on sales and respond (2 features)
  - As a seller, I can make some items visible only for clients with accounts(1 feature).
  - As a seller, I am able to set my business open/closing hours(1 feature).